Adrian Zecha: Hotels

 Zecha's first experience of the hotel business was when a friend asked him to help the Marriott Hotel chain broker land deals in Asia.
 This experience led to Zecha joining with Robert Burns and Georg Rafael in 1972 to found Regent International Hotels, which was one of Asia's first luxury hotel groups.
 The trio built 12 hotels before Zecha sold his 30% stake for $30 million in 1986.
-He then moved into real estate speculation, forming an investment fund that, among other deals, bought Bangkok's Regent Hotel and London's Dorchester Hotel before eventually on selling them.
+He then moved into real estate speculation, forming an investment fund that, among other deals, bought Bangkok's Regent Hotel and London's Dorchester Hotel before eventually selling them.

 While in Phuket looking for a site upon which to build a holiday home, Zecha was walking along Pansea Beach when he came across a coconut plantation which occupied a prime location.
 Plans to build a home on a site soon developed into an idea to build a small boutique resort in partnership with longtime friend Anil Thadani.
 The two spent mainly their own money as no banks would lend for the project due to the small number of planned rooms, instead of the 500-room hotel they thought would be more practical.
 Amanpuri opened in January 1988 at a cost of US$4 million with only 40 rooms.
 Its success, followed by that of Amandari in Bali, confirmed to Zecha the viability of a chain of minimalist boutique resorts in remote, natural settings.

 In 1992, Zecha sold a controlling interest in Silverlink, the holding company which owned Aman Resorts, to Clement Vaturi, an old friend whose family owned the Hoteliere Immobliere chain of French hotels.
 Zecha was left with only 45% of the share holdings.
 The arrangement was satisfactory to both parties until Vaturi's controlling interest effectively came under the control of Los Angeles-based Colony Capital, a real estate investment fund.
 A lawsuit between Vaturi and Colony Capital promised to drag on, putting Zecha's plans to expand the number of Aman resorts on hold.
 Dispirited, and by now owning only 45% of Silverlink's shares, he resigned from his position as CEO in 1998.